FrancisCrickInstitute/network-syslog-summary/README.md

 ```
 ## Running the script
 ### ssh
 We run this script on our network automation server 'net-auto-srv'.
 It copies the file from our syslog server 'syslog-srv'.
-To simplify things we have a 'netadmin' account on each and use rsa certificate for passwordless transfers.
+To simplify things we have a 'netadmin' account on each and use an rsa certificate for passwordless transfers.
 ```
 ssh-keygen -t rsa -b 4096 -C "netadmin@net-auto-srv.domain" copy id_rsa.pub from net-auto-srv:/home/netadmin/.ssh/ to syslog-srv:/home/netadmin/.ssh/authorized_keys